 You’ve made the right decision to get clued up on the marijuana symptoms of abuse.
 While many people believe cannabis isn’t addictive, it’s clear that it is.
 Therefore, being aware of the signs and symptoms is very important.

 When you understand what to look out for, you can prevent someone you love from falling into the deep hole of addiction.
 It’s important to put a stop to it before their life spins out of control.

 So, what are the next steps?

-If you’re concerned that you, or someone you care about, may be addicted to marijuana, you should seek professional advice immediately.
-Please contact us by calling 877-406-6623 for more information about seeking professional help and support in the treatment of marijuana addiction.
+If you’re concerned that you or someone you care about might be addicted to marijuana, you should seek professional advice immediately.
+Please contact Coastal Detox for more information about seeking professional help and support in the treatment of marijuana addiction.